Home Care Agency Answering Service

 Caregiver callouts, late arrivals, shift questions, applicant questions, onboarding calls, and schedule changes that can overwhelm coordinators.

-Outcome: Separate staffing and scheduling issues from sales inquiries so the right team sees the right next step.
+Outcome: Separate staffing and scheduling issues from new care inquiries so the right team sees the right next step.

 What operators actually care about